 Waymo (Mountain View, CA)

-Sr. UX Research - Google Self-Driving Car Project
+Sr. UX Research & PHX Team Lead - Google Self-Driving Car Project

 January 2016 - Present

-• Lead UX research on the end-to-end experience of riding in a self-driving car
+• Evaluate concepts with usability studies on the end-to-end experience of taking a ride in a self-driving car

 Google (Mountain View, CA)